-The California Department of Health Services (CDHS) has coordinated a statewide mosquitoborne encephalitis surveillance program since 1969 to detect western equine encephalitis (WEE), St. Louis encephalitis (SLE), and other viruses.
-In 2000, CDHS and other agencies expanded the program to enhance the state's ability to detect West Nile virus (WNV).
-Reporting and testing of dead birds was added to the existing California surveillance system, which includes encephalitis case detection, mosquito testing, and monitoring of sentinel chickens.
+The California Department of Public Health (CDPH) has coordinated a statewide mosquito-borne encephalitis surveillance program since 1969 to detect western equine encephalitis (WEE), St. Louis encephalitis (SLE), and other viruses.
+In 2000, CDPH and other agencies expanded the program to enhance the state's ability to detect WNV.
+Reporting and testing of dead birds and tree squirrels was added to the existing California surveillance system, which includes encephalitis case detection, mosquito testing, and monitoring of sentinel chickens.